mpiseno/fractal/tutorials/algorithms.md

 ## What is an Algorithm?

 An algorithm is, very simply put, an explanation of how to accomplish a certain task.
-The algorithm itself is an abstract concept, and it separate from a program, although programming is how we implement the algorithm.
+The algorithm itself is an abstract concept, and is separate from a program, although programming is how we implement the algorithm.
 You use algorithms every day and may not even realize it.
 For example, an algorithm for doing the dishes would look something like:

 ```
 while there are still dishes in the sink: